Andrew-code2020/ms3onlinecookbook/README.md

 - Will this be a long term interest for the client

 What are the competition missing?
-- The connection this area offers
+- The connectivity this area offers

 What are they doing, but they could be doing better?
-- they are providing the facility and knowledge to particpate in regular exercise
+- They are providing the facility and knowledge to particpate in regular exercise

 User interviews (What a user thinks they need may not be exactly what they need?)
 - User interviews suggested they wanted a lot more focused recipe suggestions like muscle building recipes or endurance programme recipes
 - In the same interviews the user would often sight struggling with what they should eat for breakfast or dinner for example.
-- Also the first time user was very unlikely to join the Temple Lean community if the recipes weren't accessible on a basic level.
-The user understood that recipes were for breakfast in the breakfast section but when presented with a Muscle Building recipe section most users were unsure if they could use these recipes as a general healthy as well or they felt this was too advanced for them.
+- Also the first time user was very unlikely to join the Temple Lean Recipes community if the recipes weren't accessible on a basic level.
+The user understood that recipes were for breakfast in the breakfast section but when presented with a Muscle Building recipe section most users were unsure if they could use that recipe as a general healthy recipe as well or they felt this was too advanced for them.
-- The conclusion the developer drew from these interviews was that we should start basic and progress to more advanced recipe recommendations if a clearer market emerged.
+- The conclusion the developer drew from these interviews was that we should start basic and progress to more advanced recipe recommendations if a clear market or demand emerged.

 Would you use this and why?
 - I would use the recipe website because I like the idea of my Health and Wellness resources being in one place provided by people from an organisation I trust.
+- Clients indicated they would use it because the would finally have vital health resource in place that they knew with information they felt was clear and trustworthy.

 Who is our target audience?
 - This project is primarily a consumer business to customer service (B2C)